aewshopping/history_books/README.md

 ## What's this repo for?

-- This repo serves up data on history books published in the UK that I collect and hoard 🙂.
+- This repo serves up data on history books published in the UK, data that I collect and hoard 🙂.

 - It stores csv files containing book info, and the instructions to build them into a read only [Datasette](https://datasette.io/) SQLite database, deployed to Vercel.